permguard/permguard/www/content/docs/0.0.x/code-ops/plan-apply.md

   noindex: false # false (default) or true
 ---

-The primary function of the Permguard CLI is to manage schemas and policies.
+The `Permguard CLI` provides several operational capabilities.
+Among them, it allows you to manage `schemas` and `policies`.

-Provisioning in Permguard involves creating and managing these elements, which include schemas and policies.

-This is primarily done using the `plan` and `apply` commands.
+Provisioning involves defining and maintaining these elements and is carried out using the `plan` and `apply` commands.

 ## Plan